Hammer, Sickle and Four logo

 This was followed by brief rebuttals by the two presenters; a discussion period alternating supporters of the ICL, of the LFI, and of other organizations; and then summary remarks.
 A similar format was then followed in the “Permanent Revolution” section, in which Ana Milei, a member of the International Executive Committee of the ICL, spoke first, followed by Jan Norden for the LFI.

 Below we print the remarks by comrades Negrete and Norden, slightly condensed for publication, with subheads and notes added by The Internationalist.
-A full video of the debate will be available at internationalist.org, and a pamphlet including these and other materials will be published soon.
+To see the full video of the debate go to Debate Between the ICL and LFI (video).
+A pamphlet including these and other materials will be published soon.

 Presentation by Abram Negrete